 Affective Disorders Research Database – Information for Patients/Participants

-• Researchers approved to use the database will benefit from easier identification of and access to patients who meet eligibility criteria
+- Researchers approved to use the database will benefit from easier identification of and access to Service Users who meet eligibility criteria

-The database is a secure list of patients who would like to be contacted by researchers about suitable studies, including treatment trials.
+The database is a secure list of Service Users who would like to be contacted by researchers about suitable studies, including treatment trials.

 Inclusion criteria: